dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 Cascade deletes, as well as deleting orphans, can be forced at any time by calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.CascadeChanges?displayProperty=nameWithType>.
 Combining this with setting the cascade delete timing to `Never` will ensure cascade deletes never happen unless EF Core is explicitly instructed to do so.

 > [!TIP]
 > Cascade delete and deleting orphans are closely related.
 Both result in deleting dependent/child entities when the relationship to their required principal/parent is severed.
 For cascade delete, this severing happens because the principal/parent is itself deleted.
-For orphans, the principal/parent entity still exists, but is no longer related to the dependent/principal entities.
+For orphans, the principal/parent entity still exists, but is no longer related to the dependent/child entities.

 ## Many-to-many relationships

 Many-to-many relationships in EF Core are implemented using a join entity.
 Each side the many-to-many relationship is related to this join entity with a one-to-many relationship.
-Before EF Core 5.0, this join entity had to explicitly defined.
+Before EF Core 5.0, this join entity had to explicitly defined and mapped.
 Starting with EF Core 5.0, it can be created implicitly and hidden.
 However, in both cases the underlying behavior is the same.
 We will look at this underlying behavior first to understand how tracking of many-to-many relationships works.

 ### How many-to-many relationships work